-She is first and foremost an educator, whether as a mother to her two sons, in a classroom with students, writing/blogging (www.educatingpotential.com) or working to shape policy.
-Her career began as an elementary teacher in New Jersey and Newark public schools.
-She has spent the years since then learning about and working within different parts of the education space.
+I am first and foremost an educator, whether as a mother to my two sons, in a classroom with students, facilitating workshops, writing/blogging or working to shape policy.

 I am a first-generation American who began school as an English language learner and ended up being the first in my family to complete college and graduate school.
 I attended public schools but had parents and teachers who encouraged me to pursue my own interests and questions from an early age.
 These interests took me — both metaphorically and literally — around the world, imagining into the stories of our past and the possibilities of our future.
 Learning and school were disconnected, a gift I didn’t fully appreciate until much later when I taught third grade in Newark, NJ – right as American policy was doubling down on fairly limited and limiting ideas of what it means to improve education.